zettonaender/convtographiceq/README.md

 # convtographiceq
+Update: Check step 5 and 6 for changes.

 For converting Equalizer Apo config to CSV for AutoEQ.
 This makes it possible to generate Graphic Eq for Wavelet (Non-Root Android Eq) and others. https://i.imgur.com/GsyPTNY.png